Overcome Reading Problems Permanently

 Fast ForWord actually changes the way the brain reads (neuroplasticity).
 It trains the reader to use the left-brain rather than the right-brain for reading tasks.
 See www.scilearn.com/parents for excellent scientific evidence into the causes of reading problems (including Auditory Processing Disorder, dyslexia, language disabilities, and the solutions).

-How does the brain read?
+How does the brain learn to read?
 Click here for a great half-hour lecture that explains it.

-25 to 35% of English speaking kindergarten kids are at risk for failing to learn to read, right here in BC.
+48% of Canadian adults cannot read well enough to cope in modern society, and 25% of English speaking kindergarten kids are at risk for failing to learn to read, right here in BC.
 Be sure to read the following discussion paper for a deeper understanding of how these methods improve reading results: Breaking_Through_the_Barriers